If you've been refused a Blue Badge

 - you've misused a Blue Badge in the past – and have a conviction for doing so

-- your local authority thinks you would let someone else use your Blue Badge
+- your local council thinks you would let someone else use your Blue Badge

-- you already have a valid badge from another local authority
+- you already have a valid badge from another local council

 Write back, asking for a review of the decision.